Dragon Warriors: Reception

 Robert Dale reviewed the first three books in the series - Dragon Warriors, The Way of Wizardry, and The Elven Crystals - for White Dwarf #74, giving it an overall rating of 9 out of 10, and stated that "The three books are well-presented, eye-catching, and should appeal to the uninitiated.
 The more experienced gamer should appreciate the care that has been taken to provide a fast, unrestrained, yet balanced and fair game."

+Wulf Forrester-Barker did a retrospective review of Dragon Warriors for Arcane magazine and stated that "Dragon Warriors was a worthy game but became lost in a sea of many other equally worthy games.
+Perhaps things would have been different if it had been published by a games company rather than a children's book company.
+Perhaps it should have been released in a more traditional format?
+Nevertheless, it remains one of the most prized treasures among my games.
+I could buy or, with a touch of plagiarism, probably design a better system, but it wouldn't be nearly as convenient.
+Watch out Legend...
+I'm coming back."

 Dragon Warriors was ranked 48th in the 1996 reader poll of Arcane magazine to determine the 50 most popular roleplaying games of all time.
 The UK magazine's editor Paul Pettengale commented: "Unfortunately, even though this is a fine, solid system, the format makes it tricky to use in play.
 Still, it was well received throughout its short life, and is highly collectable these days."